Compulsory

 -

-- Efficient search, analysis, and synthesis of data and information using the essential technologies
+- Efficient search, analysis, and synthesis of data and information, utilizing essential technologies

 - SYLLABUS